Your Covid-19 crush staying too far away to touch due to the outbreak?

 During negotiation, a top/dom will often get more information about their bottom/sub's boundaries than needed for a scene.
 This is so the top/dom will have more activities to choose from.

-Try our interactive kink test with your partner to see where you two are compatible and what your top kink interests are.
+Try our Interactive Kink Test (Coming Soon) with your partner to see where you two are compatible and what your top kink interests are.

 Now that you understand the basics of FRIES, let's move on to what types of things can affect a person’s ability to give true consent.